McZure/McZure/README.md

 - 👀 I’m interested in Big Data & Artificial Intelligence
 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me szhan109@gmail.com
+- 📫 How to reach me: szhan109@gmail.com sz3244@nyu.edu

 <!---
 McZure/McZure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.